appreciated/calculated-color-helper/README.md

 # calculated-color-helper

-This is a helper Component for Vaadin Flow to get the [calculated Styles for an element](https://developer.mozilla.org/de/docs/Web/API/Window/getComputedStyle)
+This is a helper Component for Vaadin Flow to get the [calculated Styles for an element](https://developer.mozilla.org/de/docs/Web/API/Window/getComputedStyle) in a certain scope.
+This Component needs to be added to the UI to get / set the Value for a certain scope.
+If setting the Value.
+Note: when setting a value this Component will simply set the css Variable for its parent!

 ## Development instructions